Resources & FAQs

 Goff’s is performing these repairs for you, our customer.
 Any insurance coverage you have is between you and the insurance company and does not enter into Goff’s agreement to repair your car.

 We provide you and your insurance company with an itemized bill for the repairs.
-Full payment of your repair is expected when you receive, and are satisfied with, your car.
+Full payment of your repair costs or deductible is expected when you receive, and are satisfied with, your car.

-Goff’s will accept direct payment from your insurance company if a commitment in writing is provided from the insurance company prior to the release of the vehicle.
+Goff’s will accept direct payment from your insurance company if a commitment in writing is provided from the insurance company prior to the release of the vehicle, or if we have a Direct Repair Program (“DRP”) agreement in place with them.
 Insurance drafts to lien holders must be endorsed by the same before Goff’s can accept them.